bencasalino/PlacesYouveBeen/README.md

 ## Description

-_Make a website where you can enter places that you have been.
-A Place should be an object.
-Start by just giving it one property - a city name.
-Then expand it by adding other properties like a picture, or how long you stayed, etc._
+_Make a website where you can enter places that you have been._

 ## Setup